Picoflares in the Quiet Solar Corona: Solar Orbiter Observations Halfway to the Sun: Discussion

 \subsubsection{Current Sheet Formation Mechanisms}

-Parker's concept of current layer dissipation along magnetic field lines \citep{Parker1972, Parker1983, Parker1988_2} has evolved through both theoretical challenges and observational support.
-While early criticisms suggested coronal loops should evolve through continuous equilibria \citep{vanBallegooijen1985}, multiple formation mechanisms have been established. \citet{Browning2003_relaxation} provided strong support for Parker's framework by demonstrating that slow footpoint twisting drives coronal loops to a kink-instability threshold, triggering nanoflare-like reconnection.
+Multiple current sheet formation mechanisms can produce the picoflares observed in loop structures. \citet{Browning2003_relaxation} provided strong support for Parker's framework by demonstrating that slow footpoint twisting drives coronal loops to a kink-instability threshold, triggering nanoflare-like reconnection.
 This mechanism aligns with our observations of picoflares in loop structures, particularly the intermittent brightenings along loop segments and single-loop events that suggest localized current dissipation from magnetic stress accumulation.